yesequin/Machine_Learning_Course/README.md

 Online Transaction Processing (OLTP) Systems: Systems that focus on handling business transactions and storing structured data.

+Portability: The capability of data integration tools to be used in various environments, including single-cloud, multi-cloud, or hybrid-cloud scenarios, provides flexibility in deployment options.

 Recommendation engine: A computer program that analyzes user input, such as behaviors or preferences, and makes personalized recommendations based on that analysis.

 Regression: A statistical model that shows a relationship between one or more predictor variables with a response variable.

+Scalability: The ability of a data repository to grow and expand its capacity to handle increasing data volumes and workload demands over time.

 Stata: A software package used for statistical analysis.

 Synthetic Data: Artificially generated data with properties similar to real data, used by data scientists to augment their datasets and improve model training.

 Tabular data: Data that is organized into rows and columns.

+Vendor lock-in: A situation where a user becomes dependent on a specific vendor’s technologies and solutions, making it challenging to switch to other platforms.

 # (1) WHAT IS DATA SCIENCE?